timsu92/pytorch_template/README.md

-# Tempelate for a Python uv Project
+# Tempelate for a Python PyTorch uv Project

-This is a template for a Python uv project.
-It is configured to use cuda 12.2.2, python >=3.10, and ubuntu 22.04.
+This is a template for a Python PyTorch uv project.
+It is configured to use cuda 12.2.2, python >=3.10, ubuntu 22.04 and PyTorch 2.5.1.
 Coding with devcontainers is supported.

 ## Features